 Dominion Energy looks forward to providing diverse suppliers the opportunity to participate in the supply chain process.
 We encourage you to designate your company appropriately as a Small, Women-owned and Minority-owned (SWaM) business when you pre-register here with Dominion Energy.
 We will work with the CVOW contractors and subcontractors to maximize the opportunities for diverse suppliers and local businesses.

 Dominion Energy followed a rigorous, competitive procurement process to reach an agreement on major contract packages for CVOW, which resulted in the selection of industry leading wind partners.
-Now, our objective is to maximize the opportunities for Virginia businesses.
-We encourage interested businesses to pre-register here in our supply chain system.
+These partners are responsible for the ultimate selection of subcontractors; however, we have been actively working with our major equipment providers to engage Virginia’s business and workforce development organizations in the second quarter of 2022.

-It is important to register your business in our supply chain system as well as Virginia's Offshore Wind Supply Chain Partnership Directory, hosted by the Hampton Roads Alliance.
-This information will be shared with the major equipment providers, and you will be on a mailing list for event invitations.
+We encourage interested businesses to pre-register in our supply chain system.
+It is important to register your business in our supply chain system as well as Virginia’s Offshore Wind Supply Chain Partnership Directory, hosted by the Hampton Roads Alliance.
+This information will be shared with the major equipment providers, and you will be on a mailing list for events, including construction expositions and meetings, as CVOW’s Virginia supply chain and scopes of work are identified.

 Dominion Energy looks forward to providing small and diverse suppliers the opportunity to participate in the supply chain process.
-We encourage you to designate your company appropriately as a Small, Women-owned, and Minority-owned (SWaM) business when you pre-register here with Dominion Energy.
+We encourage you to designate your company appropriately as a Small, Women-owned, and Minority-owned (SWaM) business when you pre-register with Dominion Energy.
 We will work with the CVOW contractors and subcontractors to maximize the opportunities for diverse suppliers and local businesses.

 Currently, the offshore wind supply chain in the U.S. is limited.
 Dominion Energy is collaborating with local, regional and state economic development agencies to recruit and develop a robust domestic offshore wind supply chain based in Virginia.